 What a Due-on-Sale Clause Does

-A due-on-sale clause is a provision in a mortgage or deed of trust that allows the lender to demand full repayment of the loan if the property is transferred to a new owner.
-Without legal restrictions, this clause could be triggered any time property changes hands, including transfers into a living trust, transfers between spouses, or transfers to heirs after death.
+A due-on-sale clause is a provision in a mortgage or deed of trust.
+It allows the lender to demand full repayment if part of the property or all of it is transferred to a new owner.
+Without legal restrictions, this clause could be triggered any time residential real property changes hands.
+That includes transfers into a living trust, transfers between spouses, or transfers to heirs after death.

 Arizona adopted specific regulations tied to the federal Thrift Institutions Restructuring Act (P.L.
-97-320), which set the framework for when lenders can and cannot enforce these clauses.
+97-320).
+This act set the framework for when lenders in the United States can and cannot make a loan due and payable upon transfer.

 Transitional Rules for Older Loans

-For residential loans (secured by one-to-four-unit properties on 2.5 acres or less) that were made or assumed between July 8, 1971, and October 15, 1982, Arizona imposed transitional protections.
-Until October 14, 1987, lenders could not increase the interest rate by more than half a percent upon a transfer, and all other limitations under A.R.S.
+For residential loans secured by one-to-four-unit properties on 2.5 acres or less that were made or assumed between July 8, 1971, and October 15, 1982, Arizona imposed transitional protections.
+Until October 14, 1987, lenders could not increase the interest rate by more than half a percent upon a transfer.
+All other limitations under A.R.S.
 33-806.01 applied.

 Prior to October 15, 1987, upon a transfer of interest in such property, the interest rate on such loans shall not be increased by more than one-half of one per cent, and all other limitations provided in section 33-806.01 shall apply.